rbalestr-lab/stable-ssl/README.md

     2. <details>
         <summary>Install the Tex compiler (optional, if not available on your system)</summary>

-        - install texlive locally following https://tug.org/texlive/quickinstall.html#running where you can use `-texdir your_path` to install to a local path (so you don't need sudo priviledges)
+        - install texlive locally following https://tug.org/texlive/quickinstall.html#running where you can use `-texdir your_path` to install to a local path (so you don't need sudo privileges)
         - follow the instructions at the end of the installation to edit the PATH variables, you can edit that variable for a conda environment with `conda env config vars set PATH=$PATH`
         - make sure inside the conde environment that you point to the right binaries e.g. `whereis latex` and `whereis mktexfmt`
         - If at some point there is an error that the file `latex.fmt` is not found.
 You can generate it with